KhAlamdar11/FExT2-Frontier-Exploration-for-Turtlebot/README.md

 ## Parameters:

-Different frontier-related, planner, and controller parameters can be modifed in ```/config/config.yaml``` file.
-Descriptions are povided in this file while detailed descriptions are available in the Note: For further technical details, please consult the [wiki](https://github.com/KhAlamdar11/FExT2-Frontier-Exploration-for-Turtlebot/wiki) tab of this repository. of this repo.
+Different frontier-related, planner, and controller parameters can be modified in the ```/config/config.yaml``` file.
+Descriptions are provided in this file, while detailed descriptions are available in the [wiki](https://github.com/KhAlamdar11/FExT2-Frontier-Exploration-for-Turtlebot/wiki) tab of this repository.

 ## Authors: